 Ashton, J.K., 1999.
 Productivity, efficiency and competition of UK depository institutions.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: